Insects in ethics: Christianity

 Soame Jenyns, an English MP and writer, argued that: "We are unable to give life, and therefore ought not wantonly to take it away from the meanest insect, without sufficient reason; they all receive it from the same benevolent hand as ourselves, and have therefore an equal right to enjoy it."
-William Ellery Channing stated in a letter that he would never kill an insect and asserted that insects have been given same right to life as humans by God; he also argued that killing them would spoil the work of God's creation.
+William Ellery Channing stated in a letter that he would never kill an insect and asserted that insects have been given the same right to life as humans by God; he also argued that killing them would spoil the work of God's creation.

-Insects and their Habitations: A Book for Children, published by the Society for the Promotion of Christian Knowledge in 1833, instructed children that it was a sin against God to unnecessarily harm insects and that if they should encounter one in distress, they should not harm them, but provide them aid.
+Insects and their Habitations: A Book for Children, published by the Society for Promoting Christian Knowledge in 1833, instructed children that it was a sin against God to unnecessarily harm insects and that if they should encounter one in distress, they should not harm them, but provide them aid.

 Historical perspectives

-The 11th-century Arab poet and philosopher Al-Maʿarri described the compassion of releasing a flea from his hand as being kinder that giving money to a human in need.
+The 11th-century Arab poet and philosopher Al-Maʿarri described the compassion of releasing a flea from his hand as being kinder than giving money to a human in need.
 He asserted that both the flea and human take precautions against death and have a passion to continue living.

 The early animal rights writer Lewis Gompertz, an early vegan, argued against the killing of silk worms to procure silk.